Plants at VSPCA

 Silver Oak trees grow at least 40 feet in height and are very useful mostly for cricket bats.
 These trees are used for tree lodging housing in tourist spots like Aruku (nearby to Visakhapatnam).
 They are planted all along the boundary to the entrance inside right at the back of the Seetaphal trees.

 Seethaphal trees not only bear delicious fruit, much in demand in the marketplace, but is also a medicinal plant.
-They have been safely grown in areas so the cattle will not disturb them and have been planted closely together so when they grow bigger in size the thickness of their stems would act as a natural boundary as well.
+They have been safely grown in areas so the cattle will not disturb them and have been planted close together so when they grow bigger in size the thickness of their stems would act as a natural boundary as well.

-We have planted shade green grass wherever there is a free space.
+We have planted shade green grass wherever there is free space.
 This grass does not need sunlight.
 Shade grass grows fast, serves as eatables to star tortoises and as nutritious green fodder for the cattle.

 Then we have the Subhabool trees planted all along the boundary side inside.
 Subhabool can grow very big but we cannot take advantage if it grows like this.
 Since it is harvesting the leaves we are interested in for our cattle.
 In order to take advantage of this, we do not allow the tree to grow high and we cut the leaves every four feet in height when they are tender and nutritious.
-Therefore we can space thousands of trees only a few inches apart whereas a full grown tree needs five feet spacing.
+Therefore we can space thousands of trees only a few inches apart whereas a full-grown tree needs five feet spacing.
 This is how we get more from less land and use many innovative ideas to make the best use of our resources.
 So here is an additional three 50 kgs. bags of feed daily for the cattle from these trees.

 We have grown all sorts of fruits trees mainly for the shelter animals like monkeys, birds, squirrels, parakeets, crows, mynahs, bats and not only for residential animals but for all those animals visiting our shelter who cannot find food elsewhere due to the development all around us.
 Our land is also a haven for the squirrels.